Shri-0/Pedalboard-Shri/README.md

 B.  3rd Party Established VSTs need extensive testing (not sure if possible with Live Audio at the moment)
 C.  Live Audiostream feature needs to be coded and tested - Update: Can route audio out from synth into interface, and can adjust audio as necessary in pedalboard when start button is pressed

-D. Will need to graphically analyze and plot sounds generated from PedalBoard session folder (update: Implemented from PB-ScratchVST.py into Tent_plot.py) -> Need to work on combining wet and dry signals into one sound, and implement more filter seperation techniques
+D. Will need to graphically analyze and plot sounds generated from PedalBoard session folder (update: Implemented from PB-ScratchVST.py into Tent_plot.py) -> Need to work on combining wet and dry signals into one sound, and implement more filter seperation techniques (involves creating functions with return variables)

 ---------------